Quietest PC Case Splash Quietest PC Case Splash

 Newegg

-As a result, many of the cases that are popular today were launched several years ago, or are minor revisions of existing, tried-and-tested designs.
-This is mostly a good thing, as they have been extensively reviewed and are still popular for a reason.
+Now for a more detailed look at what the silent PC case market offers in 2026.
+An advantage with PC cases is that they don’t age the same way as internal components.
+As a result, many cases that remain popular today were launched several years ago, or are revisions of existing, tried-and-tested designs.
+This is mostly a good thing, as they’ve been extensively reviewed and are still popular for a reason.

 be quiet!
-Dark Base Pro 900 rev. 2
+Dark Base Pro 901

 • Sound-dampening in all key areas

-• Excellent pre-mounted fans
+• Excellent pre-mounted Silent Wings 4 fans

 • Qi charger included